 High-Touch Servicing: How to Invest in Employees’ Financial Futures

-Editor's note: This is the third of a series of five posts from the Workforce Financial Stability Initiative (WFSI) at Washington University in St. Louis and Prosperity Now discussing workplace financial wellness.
-Previously, we discussed the untapped potential of workplace financial wellness programs and helping employees with short-term financial needs.
+Editor's note: This is the third of a series of five blog posts from the Workforce Financial Stability Initiative (WFSI) at Washington University in St. Louis (funded by the W. K. Kellogg Foundation) and Prosperity Now discussing workplace financial wellness.
 To learn more, visit Prosperity Now’s website for actionable resources for employers and WFSI’s website for research on approaches to building financial wellness at work.

 To comprehensively address employee financial wellness, employers should include a mix of “high-touch” and “low-touch” financial programs.
 Low-touch programs address immediate financial needs but fail to offer support on longer-term financial goals.
 Higher-touch programs, like financial coaching and counseling, are better positioned to support financial stability over a sustained period of time and can be tailored to meet the situations of those most vulnerable to financial insecurity.

 The Biltmore Company of Asheville, NC, is a great example of an employer that’s done a lot to include benefits that support employees’ long-term financial goals.
 The company offers several programs with OnTrack WNC Financial Education & Counseling, a nonprofit.
 With 2,000 employees, Biltmore is one of the largest employers in western North Carolina and operates Asheville’s grandest tourist attraction, the Biltmore Estate, which includes a 250-room chateau, two hotels, a winery, restaurants, retail shops and licensing rights for home products.